Skip to Content

 The costs of not connecting

-The cost for you to connect will significantly increase after the five-year window comes to an end.
-Connecting your home to the RWSS system will cost between $30,000 and $75,000 as opposed to the lower cost of $10,000 to $16,000 that is available now.
+The cost for you to connect will significantly increase after the connection window closes.
+Connecting your home to the RWSS system will cost between $40,000 to $110,000 as opposed to the lower cost of $10,000 to $16,000 that is available now.
+This means you will save between $30,000 to $94,000 if you connect now.

 Additionally, the Municipality will not be subsidizing trucked water and sewer services for homes and no longer coordinating these services either.
 These services will become your responsibility as a homeowner and can cost hundreds of dollars monthly.